-- 3. implement an interface from the users ODB to the available writing code for the AMD file.
+- 1. all steps needed for scenario A mentioned above - 2. implement an interface to export the L1B geolocation data read by the available L1B reading code, to the users ODB - 3. implement an interface from the users ODB to the available writing code for the AMD file.
 This should export the T and p profiles from a short range forecast or first guess on the ADM Aeolus measurement locations, to enable the pL2Bp to use it. - 4. compile and install the pL2Bp to the users system - 5.
 Note that BUFR reading and writing routines for the L2B Product file are not being prepared within the current project.
 A user interested in using this fileformat is expected to implement it himself.
-See also footnote 1 on page 7
+See also footnote on page 8